subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure 1: Decomposition of a time domain signal into its frequency domain components

 The fundamental idea behind the Fourier Series is illustrated in Fig. 1, which shows a periodic time domain signal with period T (in approximate square wave shape, in the lower left of the figure).
-Fourier proposed that any such signal can be represented as a linear combination of sine and cosine functions, as follows:
+Fourier proposed that any such signal can be represented as a linear combination of sine and cosine functions, whose frequencies are integer multiples of the base frequency ${2\pi\over T}$, as follows

 $$ x(t) = a_0 + \sum_{n=1}^N [a_n \cos {2\pi n\over T}t + b_n \sin {2\pi n\over T}t] $$

 This decomposition of $x(t)$ into simpler functions is known as the Fourier Series.
-You can see why x(t) has to be a periodic function with period T, since both sine and cosine are periodic with this period.
-In this case the Layer 2 representation is the set of coefficients ${a_0, a_1, b_1, a_2, b_2, ...}$.
-Hence we have replaced a complex time based periodic function, by an equivalent representation which consists of a bunch of numbers, which is a massive amount of simplification.
+You can see why x(t) is constrained to be a periodic function with period T, since both sine and cosine are periodic with this period.
+In this case the Layer 2 representation for the signal $x(t)$ is the set of coefficients ${a_0, a_1, b_1, a_2, b_2, ...}$.
+Hence we have replaced a complex time based periodic function, by an equivalent representation which consists of a bunch of numbers, which is a huge amount of simplification.
+Fourier's insight was his realization that this decomposition could be done for any periodic function $x(t)$.
 Fourier showed that these co-efficients can be computed using the formulae:

 $$ a_0 = {1\over T}\int_{-{T\over 2}}^{T\over 2} x(t) dt $$